charmed-kubernetes/kubernetes-docs/pages/k8s/custom-loadbalancer.md

 Multiple IP addresses should be given as a space-separated list.

-# Custom load balancer in front of kubernetes-master charm
+# Custom load balancer in front of kubernetes-control-plane charm

-If you have a full load balancer such as an F5 appliance or OpenStack's Neutron, use the configuration options on the `kubernetes-master` charm and forgo `kubeapi-load-balancer`  entirely.
+If you have a full load balancer such as an F5 appliance or OpenStack's Neutron, use the configuration options on the `kubernetes-control-plane` charm and forgo `kubeapi-load-balancer`  entirely.

 Remove the `kubeapi-load-balancer` application if it exists: